SuruthyS/learning_the_targets_of_AML/README.md

 ### networks
 Network files (.graphml) that were constructed using Cytoscape (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC403769/) fo the selected candidates.
 ### top_4
+Data of diffusion profiles and treatment importance values that are formatted for use in generating networks in Cytoscape.
 ### vist_freq_drug_disease

 ## Code